MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 2.  **Handler**: This is the unique name of a handler.
 When the event is triggered, usually a program method is called to handle the change of the state of the control.
-In this release of FIM 2010, the following cases are not supported: removing an existing handler from an existing control, creating a new handler, and attaching to an existing or new control.
+In this release of MIM 2016, the following cases are not supported: removing an existing handler from an existing control, creating a new handler, and attaching to an existing or new control.